 Czech law contains a variety of special provisions applying to mergers and acquisitions (M&A) in areas such as company law, competition, environmental protection, accounting and tax.
-Unlike many jurisdictions, however, the Czech Republic had no detailed tax legislation dealing with M&A before European Union (EU) accession (1 May 2004), when legislation enacting the EU Merger Directive came into effect.
+Unlike many jurisdictions, however, the Czech Republic had no detailed tax legislation dealing with M&As before European Union (EU) accession (1 May 2004), when legislation enacting the EU Merger Directive came into effect.
 Even after the enactment of these provisions, which in general simply repeat the terms of the directive, the accounting rules on reorganizations and acquisitions tend to determine many aspects of the tax effects.

 In general, an acquisition can be structured as a purchase of either a legal entity or assets (possibly the entire business).
 Depending on the requirements of the purchaser, it may be appropriate to form a Czech legal entity to make the acquisition.
 Further reorganizations may be necessary after the acquisition to help maximize tax deductions.

 The form chosen for an acquisition generally determines its tax consequences, although the tax authorities have the power to question the form where they believe the substance is different or there is an abuse of law.
-Whether the taxpayer enjoys the same advantage is uncertain but generally thought to be unlikely.

 Asset purchase or share purchase